 Gooseneck trailer hitch

 We’ve talked about receiver hitches, which work great for many folks.
-But if you’re dealing with serious heavyweight, there’s only one way to go - the gooseneck hitch.
+But if you’re dealing with a serious heavyweight, there’s only one way to go - the gooseneck hitch.

 Gooseneck hitches can range from $380 to $600 or more depending on their build quality, manufacturing brand, and whether or not they come with installation hardware.